 - Hard to find

-What Is The Best Thing To Feed Saltwater Fish?
+What Is The Best Thing To Feed This Type?

 The best thing to feed saltwater fish would be a blend of frozen food or cultured live foods.
 For frozen food, a blended product with probiotics like LRS Reef Frenzy is the best-prepared food you can purchase today.
 Plankton-infused brine shrimp or rotifers have excellent nutritional value for cultured live foods.
 California black worms are also fantastic to feed if you are willing to grow them.